UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

       *On ThinLinc*

-      If you use the ThinLinc, depending on which Jupyter server (Pelle or Bianca) you want to launch in a web browser
+      - Start ``firefox`` from menu of ThinLinc.

       .. tabs::

-         .. tab:: Pelle (NEEDS UPDATE)
+         .. tab:: Pelle

-            * start ``firefox`` from menu of ThinLinc.
-            * browse to the URLs, which will be similar to `` http://p115.uppmax.uu.se:8888/lab?token=73178b5ec897ae9bed6ae4b1815137d83dff671562574989``
+            * browse to the URLs, which will be similar to ``http://p115.uppmax.uu.se:8888/lab?token=73178b5ec897ae9bed6ae4b1815137d83dff671562574989``
             * Paste the url and it will start the Jupyter interface on ThinLinc and all calculations and files will be on Rackham.

-         .. tab:: Bianca (NEEDS UPDATE)
+         .. tab:: Bianca

-            * start ``firefox`` on the ThinLinc.
-            * browse to the URLs, which will be similar to ``http://sens2017625-b9.uppmax.uu.se:8888/treer``
+            * Browse to the URLs, which will be similar to ``http://sens2017625-b9.uppmax.uu.se:8888/tree?token=002be4f71fe1b8dd95c0024de24af08b700cdefdf4b977c4``
             * Paste the url and it will start the Jupyter interface on ThinLinc and all calculations and files will be on Snowy.

       *On own computer* Only Pelle